Charities are rated based on:

 Components of Ci's Star Ratings

-Charities are rated based on the public reporting of their activities, outputs, and outcomes.
-This score does not assess the strength of the charity’s strategy, the quality of its activities, the level of its outputs or the impressiveness of its outcomes; rather, it grades whether enough information is disclosed such that any reader could make those assessments.
-The score is a letter grade based on the relative scoring of the charity compared to all other Canadian charities analyzed.
-Please click to read more information on Social Results Reporting.
+It is important to emphasize that this score does not assess the strength of the charity’s strategy, the quality of its activities, the level of its outputs or the impressiveness of its outcomes; rather, it grades whether enough information is disclosed such that any reader could make those assessments.

 Charities are assessed a rating based on their transparency in providing complete audited financial statements, including the financial notes and accounting policies, to the public.
 If the most recent statements are not available within 9 months of the charity's year-end, the transparency score is reduced by 1.